madalinpopa/ubuntu-server-automation/README.md

         name: packages
 ```

-We will use the second option in this workshop.
+We will use the second option in this guide.

 6. Run the playbook to install the required packages on your VPS:

 ```bash
 ansible-playbook -i inventory.yml site.yml
 ```
 Running the playbook in this form will fail.
 The reason is that we attempt to install packages with our regular user, which does not have the necessary permissions.
 To fix this, we need to tell Ansible to run the tasks with elevated privileges.
-We can do this by enabling privilege escalation in the playbook.
+We can do this by enabling privilege escalation for our import role task.

 7. Update the `site.yml` playbook to enable privilege escalation: